-I can't say it enough, if you don’t have some Very Dark Strong Taste/Baking maple syrup on hand you are missing out on the most versatile cooking sweetener.
+Finally, I can't say it enough, if you don’t have some Dark Robust Taste maple syrup on hand you are missing out on the most versatile cooking sweetener on the market.
 Time and time again, we fill orders that include multiple jugs of table syrup and a jug of darker syrup for cooking.
-Don’t worry about storing this extra bottle in the pantry until you're ready to use it, we've answered every possible question about storage in a recent blog on the subject here.
+Don’t fret about what you're going to do with an extra jug of syrup, we've answered every possible question about storage in a recent blog on the subject here.

 Dark Maple Syrup

 As I mentioned briefly above, there are some cooking functions that require dark maple syrup.
-Maple syrup is graded by color and flavor, and the grade that I recommend for this quick vinaigrette recipe is Very Dark Strong Taste/Baking.
+Maple syrup is graded by color and flavor, and the grade that I recommend for this quick vinaigrette recipe is Dark Robust Taste/Table Syrup.
 This syrup flavor is able to hold its own among the other ingredients, and meld nicely with the herbs and vinegar.

 Convert Fresh Herbs to Dry